 Enhancing processes.
 Delivering legal services efficiently is a challenge.
 How can enhanced internal processes drive improved service delivery from private practice and in-house counsel?
 How can a law department shift from cost-centre to value-creator?
 How can proven process management techniques used by other sectors apply to private practice?
 Some example scenarios: re-designing legal service delivery to be more impactful (billing, contract management, NDAs).

 Attendees briefed on the themes that will be covered in the workshops approximately 2 weeks in advance.
 They will be given reading materials outlining themes and design thinking methodologies for application during the workshop.

 During the Workshop

-4 x presentations from in-house counsel, law firms and legal sector service providers on challenges they are facing in their day to day work providing real-world context.
+3 x presentations from sector participants on challenges they are facing in their day to day work providing real-world context.
 The challenges will be related to the defined themes of the workshop.